ansys/example-coverage/README.rst

 License
 -------
-example-coverage is licensed under the MIT license.
+``ansys-tools-example-coverage`` is licensed under the MIT license.